-Program Area/Project Description Opinion of Probable Cost and Funding Status Responsible Agency Deployment Timeframe Applicable Market Packages Maintenance and Co nstruction Management Projects (continued) KDOT Road Weather Information System Deployment Implement a road weather information system (RWIS) station on US 59 in Douglas County.
+Program Area/Project Description Opinion of Probable Cost and Funding Status Responsible Agency 1 Deployment Timeframe 2 Applicable Market Packages Maintenance and Co Maintenance and Construction Management Projects (continued) KDOT Road Weather Information System Deployment Implement a RWIS station on US 59 in Douglas County.
 Primary purpose of the stations would be for ice detection; however it could also be used to monitor precipitation, wind, and visibility conditions.
-Cost per Site: \$50,000 - \$70,000 Funding Identified: No КДОТ Short-term MC03 MC04 KDOT Automated Vehicle Location Deployment Deploy AVL on KDOT maintenance vehicles.
+Cost per Site: \$50,000 - \$70,000 Funding Identified: No KDOT Short-term MC03 MC04 MC06 KDOT Automated Vehicle Location Deployment Deploy AVL on KDOT maintenance vehicles.
 Deployment will be based on an AVL evaluation that is underway.
 A final decision on whether or not to proceed with AVL is expected in the Spring of 2008.
-Cost per Vehicle: \$12,000 per vehicle Funding Identified: No КДОТ Short-term MC01
+Cost per Vehicle: \$12,000 per vehicle Funding Identified: No KDOT Short-term MC01

-Agency listed is responsible for implementation, operations, and maintenance unless otherwise noted.
+1 Agency listed is responsible for implementation, operations, and maintenance unless otherwise noted.

-Deployment timeframes include short-term (0-5 years), mid-term (5-10 years), and long-term (10+ years).
+2Deployment timeframes include short-term (0-5 years), mid-term (5-10 years), and long-term (10+ years).